-- 15. At the headquarters, an Environment Management Unit has been created to handle all matters pertaining to environmental management in road projects, including all activities related to project planning and preparation, supervision, monitoring, evaluation, reporting, documentation, training and over-all co-ordination with concerned agencies on environment management.
-The staffing of this unit will be as follows: - (i) a Nodal Environment Officer (Executive Engineer level) who will deal with matters pertaining to integration of EA/EMPs into project design/contract documents; preparation of ToRs (environmental aspects) for various studies; integrating environmental aspects in the IDS; coordination with various departments/agencies of Govt. of Orissa and other units of PMU and; overall monitoring and supervision of environmental activities in the project. - (ii) a Nodal Forest Official who will deal with matters pertaining to regulatory clearances; transplantation of trees, shrubs and medicinal plants; planning, preparation and execution of plantation works including compensatory afforestation; biodiversity management (planning surveys, co-ordination and monitoring); plantation activities linked with livelihood support for affected people and roadside communities (such as medicinal plants) and; co-ordination with Department of Forests and Wildlife Wing. - (iii) Foresters and Range Officers: The Nodal Forest Official will be assisted by 3 Foresters and 3 Range Officers.
-Each team of one Forester and one Range Officer will be assigned three geographical zones (north, south and centre) of project operation or will focus on specific areas of expertise (forestry, wildlife and environmental regulations). - (iv) An Assistant Environment Officer (Assistant Engineer level) who will deal with matters pertaining to supervision and monitoring of environmental aspects related to construction management during project implementation and assist the Nodal Environment Officer in supervision, reporting documentation and data management. - (v) Environment Management Adviser would be recruited from the market to assist the PMU/EMC in the implementation of the environment safeguards. - (vi) The EMC officials will be supported by an assistant for Data and Documentation Management on environmental aspects. - 16.
-At the division level, an Assistant Engineer from the OWD division will be designated as the Environmental Officer, whose main responsibilities will include regular supervision, monitoring and co-ordination of environmental aspects related to pre-construction, construction and operation stages of the project.
-The Environmental Officer shall also be responsible for data management at the field level. - 17.
+- 15. At the headquarters, an Environment Management Cell has been created to handle all matters pertaining to environmental management in road projects, including activities related to project planning and preparation, supervision, monitoring, evaluation, reporting, documentation, training, and over-all co-ordination with concerned agencies.
+The staffing of this cell will be as follows: - (i) a Nodal Environment Officer (Executive Engineer level) who will deal with matters pertaining to integration of EA/EMPs into project design/contract documents; preparation of TORs (environmental aspects) for various studies; integrating environmental aspects in the IDS; co-ordination with various departments/agencies of Govt. of Orissa and other units of PMU and; over-all monitoring and supervision of environmental activities in the project. - (ii) a Nodal Forest Official who will deal with matters pertaining to regulatory clearances; transplantation of trees, shrubs and medicinal plants; planning, preparation and execution of plantation works including the required co-ordination for compensatory afforestation; biodiversity management (planning surveys, co-ordination, monitoring and documentation; plantation activities linked with livelihood support for affected people and roadside communities (such as medicinal plants) and; co-ordination with Department of Forests and Wildlife Wing, Government of Orissa. - (iii) Foresters and Range Officers: The Nodal Forest Official will be assisted by three Foresters and three Range Officers.
+Each team of one Forester and one Range Officer will be assigned three geographical zones (north, south and centre) of project operation or will focus on specific areas of expertise (forestry, wildlife and environmental regulations). - (iv) An Assistant Environment Officer (Assistant Engineer level) who will deal with matters pertaining to supervision and monitoring of environmental aspects related to construction management during project implementation and assist the Nodal Environment Officer in supervision, reporting documentation and data management. - (v) Environment Management Expert will be recruited from the market to assist the PMU/EMC in the implementation of the environment safeguards. - (vi) The EMC officials will be supported by an assistant for Data and Documentation Management on environmental aspects. - 16.
+At the division level, an Assistant Engineer from the OWD division will be designated as the Environmental Officer, whose main responsibilities will include regular supervision, monitoring and co-ordination of environmental aspects related to pre-construction, construction and operation stages of the concerned sub-project.
+The Environmental Officer shall also be responsible for data collation at the field level. - 17.
 Field Level: An independent "Engineer" along with a support team of Resident Engineers, Environmental Officers (one for each contract package) and other specialists will supervise the day-to-day implementation of the works in accordance environmental, health and safety management provisions set out in the respective contracts.
-The contractor will also include an environment and safety officer for each contract, who will be responsible for planning, executing and coordinating the implementation of the EMP as laid out in the contract documents. - 18.
-Capacity Building for Environmental Management.
+The contractor will also include an environment and safety officer for each contract, who will be responsible for planning, executing and coordinating the implementation of the EMP as laid out in the contract documents.

+18. Capacity Building for Environmental Management.
 A training plan has been prepared incorporating the project needs as well as the short and longer term capacity building needs of the OWD/PMU.
 The plan consists of a number of training modules specific to various target groups.
-The training will cover the basic principles and methods of environmental assessment;

-mitigation plans and programs; implementation techniques; monitoring and reporting requirements; regulatory requirements and; other relevant environmental management methods and tools.
+The training will cover the basic principles and methods of environmental assessment; environment management and mitigation plans; implementation techniques; monitoring and reporting requirements; regulatory requirements and; other relevant environmental management related topics.